Hidden Costs of Poor Communication in Teams: What's the Real Price? A Guide for Leaders

 • Reading between the lines

-This drains focus and contributes directly to disengagement and burnout.
+This cognitive and emotional load drains focus and contributes directly to disengagement and burnout.

 Why Poor Communication in Leadership Teams Multiplies the Problem

-When leaders are misaligned, unclear, or avoid difficult conversations, the organization feels it immediately.
-Mixed signals create confusion.
+When leadership teams are misaligned, avoid difficult conversations, or send mixed signals, the organization feels it immediately.
 Silence breeds speculation.
-People disengage not out of apathy, but uncertainty.
+Ambiguity creates anxiety.
+People disengage not because they don’t care, but because they don’t know where they stand.

 Disengaged employees rarely start disengaged.